churde/api-coding-task/README.md

 # LOTR API Project

 Welcome to the Lord of the Rings API project!
-This API was developed as part of a job interview evaluation, showcasing various best practices and considerations for a high-demand API.
+This API provides access to information about characters, factions, and equipment from the Lord of the Rings universe.

 ## Quick Start

-To get the project up and running quickly, just use this single command:
+To set up the project, initialize the database, populate it with sample data, and run all tests, use this single command:

 ```bash
 make setup-and-test
 ```

-This command will set up the entire project, initialize the database, populate it with sample data, and run all tests.

 ## Table of Contents